-The maximum annual payout allowed under Mr. West's non-equity incentive plan is 125% of the applicable targeted amount.
-In addition, half of any semi-annual bonus amount not earned at the mid-year calculation due to underperformance is added to the second half targeted bonus amount that is eligible to be earned.
-Under the terms of his non-equity incentive plan, Mr. West achieved 82% of his targeted non-equity incentive compensation, or \$147,479.
-In addition, Mr. Hammer awarded Mr. West an additional discretionary bonus of \$33,271 to his non-equity incentive compensation.
-As a result, Mr. West was awarded in total \$180,750, or 100% of his target non-equity incentive award for fiscal 2011.
+Under the terms of his non-equity incentive plan, Mr. West achieved 104% of his targeted non-equity incentive compensation, or \$188,600.
+In addition, Mr. Hammer awarded Mr. West an additional discretionary bonus of \$20,000 to his non-equity incentive compensation.
+As a result, Mr. West was awarded in total \$208,600, or 115% of his target non-equity incentive award for fiscal 2012.

-For our executives with geographic and operational specific incentive targets, we do not disclose the specific targets and related achievement against such targets.
-Our geographic software revenue and operational specific targets are highly confidential and are not reported publicly in a manner consistent with Mr. West's non-equity incentive plan compensation.
-Disclosing specific geographic business unit and operational targets would cause substantial harm to our competitive position as it would allow our competitors to reach conclusions related to geographic plans for growth, profitability, allocation of resources and changes in direction.
+For our executives with operational specific incentive targets such as NetApp OEM revenue, worldwide funnel inflow and marketing margin, we do not disclose the specific targets and related achievement against such targets.
+Our operational specific targets are highly confidential and are not reported publicly in a manner consistent with Mr. West's non-equity incentive plan compensation.
+Disclosing specific operational targets would cause substantial harm to our competitive position as it would allow our competitors to reach conclusions related to geographic plans for growth, profitability, allocation of resources and changes in direction.
 We believe this would give competitors an unfair advantage and could result in a materially adverse impact on our stock price and negatively affect our stockholders.
-We believe that the performance targets set for Mr. West are challenging and require substantial effort in order to be attained which is evidenced by Mr. West's historical consolidated achievement against such targets of 57% in fiscal 2009, 96% in fiscal 2010 and 100% in fiscal 2011.
+We believe that the performance targets set for Mr. West are challenging and require substantial effort in order to be attained which is evidenced by Mr. West's historical consolidated achievement against such targets of 57% in fiscal 2009, 96% in fiscal 2010, 100% in fiscal 2011 and 115% for fiscal 2012.
 Mr. West's non-equity incentive plan compensation includes sequential growth targets that we believe are important to sustain consistent revenue growth over prior year actual amounts.

-In fiscal 2011, the Compensation Committee did not exercise discretion to increase or reduce the award amounts that resulted from the application of our non-equity incentive plan compensation.
+In fiscal 2012, the Compensation Committee did not exercise discretion to increase or reduce the award amounts that resulted from the application of our non-equity incentive plan compensation.
 However, the committee has the authority to do so if it determines that an adjustment would serve our interests and the goals of our executive officer non-equity incentive plan compensation.